 Hyperboloid structures are noteworthy for their inward curving profile.
 After the fair, the steel diagram tower was bought by a patron of the arts and relocated to his estate in Polibino, Russia where it stands today under state protection.
 Within a decade the engineering principle and economic advantages of this prototype caught the attention of engineers around the world and the world followed the design principles set forth in the hundreds of Shukhov-designed water towers, lighthouses and supports for radio transmission lines.

-The significance of this design as relates to Diagonality is that with the replication of this design with its diagonal interweaving of structural bands, the mindset of engineers who created these structures and the ordinary citizens who saw them altered and non-orthogonal geometry became an acceptable structural and design motif.
+What is the significance of this design as relates to Diagonality?
+Given the replication of this design with its diagonal interweaving of structural bands, the mindsets of engineers who created these structures and the ordinary citizens who saw them were altered.
+As a consequence, non-orthogonal geometry became an acceptable structural and design motif.

 THIS PAGE UNDER CONSTRUCTION